NEWS & INSIGHTS

 News April 2024

-Noerr and Kinstellar are very pleased to announce that Noerr’s practices in Budapest, Bratislava, Bucharest and Prague are to be transferred to Kinstellar.
+Noerr and Kinstellar are very pleased to announce that Noerr’s practices in Bratislava, Bucharest and Prague are to be transferred to Kinstellar.
 Noerr and Kinstellar have agreed to transfer these practices after the details of the integration are fully worked out.
 Several important operational and technical aspects, including investments in IT systems, leasehold premises are being worked out and the deal will complete after all necessary regulatory consents and internal approvals have been obtained.
 Noerr delivers the highest level of service to its clients.
 For many years, the law firm has successfully pursued a strategy of qualitative growth.
 Noerr has operated offices in CEE since 1990 and is very proud of the accomplishments

 Insights March 2024